The Eagle and the Sceptre: Critical response

-The review aggregator website Rotten Tomatoes calculated that 83% of 12 critics reviews were positive and the average rating for the episode was 7.1 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 83% of 12 critics reviews for the episode were positive, and the average of rated reviews was 7.1 out of 10.

 Keith Phipps at Vulture gave the episode three stars out of five and said the decision to release the season's first three episodes at once made sense, stating: "Each involves a certain amount of table-setting but also an escalation of the action, particularly in this episode".
 He highlighted the quick rise and fall of Míriel and felt the series was "ready to really get moving", but was less positive about the number of characters and complex motivations for viewers to keep track of in the Númenórean storyline.
 Arezou Amin of Collider gave the episode 8 out of 10 and said "the ball [is] well and truly rolling" on the season's stories.
 She found the politics and scheming of the Númenórean stoyline to be compelling and well told, and was also positive about how nuanced the episode's story of grief and loss is.
 On the other hand, Amin was critical about how little the Dwarves had to do in the episode.

 Writing for Gizmodo, James Whitbrook said the episode did a "noble job" catching up the audience on key plotlines from the first season, and highlighted the Southlander stoyline and their grief following Bronwyn's death.
 He thought Isildur's encounter with Shelob was "completely unnecessary but suitably creepy".
 Whitbrook was more critical of how quickly the Númenórean storyline was being told.
 Matt Schimkowitz at The A.V.
 Club praised the episode as the best of the season so far, partially attributing this to the focus on Isildur who is "the closest thing we've got to a regular human on the show".
 He enjoyed the spider sequence, calling it a "blast".
 Leon Miller of Polygon felt the episode was "more of the same" from the first season, with some changes from Tolkien's lore that worked in context and others that did not.
 He said the Pharazôn storyline made the series more interesting, but was concerned that it was not getting the time it needed.
 Miller had negative thoughts about the Southlanders storyline, feeling its "you're not my dad" scene between Theo and Arondir and the meeting of Isildur and Estrid were both beneath the works of Tolkien.
 Despite this, he found the episode to be "inexplicably watchable" and thought the same would hold true for all but the "most die-hard Tolkien truthers".